The ultimate guide on how to find the right therapist for you

 Different types of therapist licenses

 First, it’s important to remember that licenses and accreditations serve an important purpose.
-Going to see a therapist is very different than talking to a friend -- the education and training a counselor receives allows them to better engage with clients to understand their full perspectives and pull appropriate tools to address those needs and create lasting change.
+Going to see a mental health professional is very different than talking to a friend -- the education and training a counselor receives allows them to better engage with clients to understand their full perspectives and pull appropriate tools to address those needs and create lasting change.
 A rigorous licensing process ensures practitioners have the appropriate training to best serve your needs.
 Plus, it’s important to know that this (or any other) medical professional has been properly evaluated and adheres to your state’s regulations in the field in terms of competency, qualifications, ethics, and business practices.

 There are a variety of ways someone can become a mental health provider, each involving different degrees and training and having slightly different specializations or scopes of practice.
 And many degree types can work with individuals and couples therapy.